FIWARE-Ops/docs.TourGuide/docs/visualization/wirecloud/how-to-interconnect-widgets-and-connect-them-to-backend-resources.md

 The wiring editor allows you to easily connect widgets in a mashup to create a fully-fledged dashboard with RIA functionality.
-These widgets can be visually connected in the wiring editor to the back-end services or data sources through an extendable set of operators, including filters, aggregators, adapters, etc.
+These widgets can be visually connected in the wiring editor to the backend services or data sources through an extendable set of operators, including filters, aggregators, adapters, etc.

 The wiring editor comes with a recommendation system for connections that help